pawelswoboda/RAMA/README.md

 - `"D"`: For only computing the lower bound.

 #### PyTorch support:
 The above-mentioned Python solver takes input in CPU memory and then copies to GPU memory.
-In cases where this takes too much time we offer additional (optional) functionality in Python bindings which allow to directly use the
-GPU tensors and return the result in GPU memory.
+In cases where this takes too much time we offer additional (optional) functionality in Python bindings which allow to directly use the GPU tensors and return the result in GPU memory.
+For this there are two options:

+- ** Binding via pointers to GPU memory: **
+Does not require compiling RAMA with PyTorch support (as done below).
+This option passes the GPU memory pointers to RAMA (the data is not modified).
+See
+'test\test_pytorch_pointers.py` for usage.

+- ** Direct binding of Torch Tensors: **
 To use this functionality ensure that PyTorch is built with the same CUDA version as the one used in this code and the ABI's match (see https://discuss.pytorch.org/t/undefined-symbol-when-import-lltm-cpp-extension/32627/7 for more info).
 Support for PyTorch can be enabled by:
 ```
 WITH_TORCH=ON pip install setup.py
 ```